 WiGig came up while interviewing Mano Gialusis and Pat Kannar for Dell’s Precision workstations.

-Although I’ve heard the term before, until now the technology has been shadowy.
+Until now the technology has been shadowy.
 That could change.
 Dell’s workstations are not mainstream, but the high-end wireless technology could soon be everywhere.

 Blazingly fast, but…